orderbird/data-working-student-challenge/README.md

 ## Introduction

 Welcome.
+This tech challenge will give you an idea on how your work at Orderbird could look like.
+For that your main tools will be Python and SQL.

-This challenge is focused on basic questions about Python and SQL.
-Please copy this repository and create a Jupyter Notebook with your solution, locally.
+To start with this tech challenge, please copy this repository and create a Jupyter Notebook with your solution, locally.
 The timeline for this challenge ends today in one week.
-Please send us before the timeline ends your local version of this repository.
-(EMAIL)
+Please send us before the timeline ends your local version of this repository (EMAIL).
+And please do not create a pull request or fork this repository as your solution should not end up being public afterwards.

 ## The Data

-You will find the two datasets in this repository.
-The first one "items" shows menu card items which where sold by our customers.
-Also each item has a turnover and an item_count (quantity).
-Please notice that the turnover is the average turnover of one item.
-The second dataset "tags", provide some simple information about what an item is. (e.g. beer, wine, ...)
+You will find two datasets in this repository.
+The first one "items" shows menu card items, which where sold by our customers.
+Each item is separated into item_name and category.
+The category can bundle multiple item_names to one topic of a customers choice (e.g. the item names cola, fanta, sprite bundled to softdrinks).
+Each item has also a price (price of a single item) and an item_count, which is the quantity of sold items of one combination of item_name and category.

+The other dataset "tags" has like the previous dataset item_name and category.
+And also a column tags, where some logic got applied to classify items.
+The values of this column are in form of a [set](https://docs.python.org/3/tutorial/datastructures.html#sets), which means each item_name and category in combination can have multiple tags.

 ## Tasks

-The following tasks are solved with Python.
+The following tasks should be solved with Python.
 Only if it's mentioned to solve in SQL, SQL should be used.
-The main library to use is Pandas, but you will need other libraries too.
+The main library to use is Pandas and for SQL [pandasql](https://pypi.org/project/pandasql/).
+But you will need other libraries too.
+If you are deciding to use alternative libraries as the two mentioned above, please explain your decision.

+In general it's advisable to use a Data Scientist workflow.
+Generally speaking it consists of getting insights into the data you are working with, cleaning/preprocessing the data (e.g. removing duplicates, ...) and doing some analysis.
+And repeating the last two steps until the outcome is as you desire.

 ### Task 1